Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 Fights

-Earlier, we said that you should keep an eye out on your cockerels when they fight.
+Earlier, we said that you should keep an eye out for your cockerels when they fight.
 If not, you might end up with a dead cockerel on your hands.

 Cockerels and Pullets